kayshcache/t4a1-workbook/README.md

 - secure up and down the stack
 - semantic versioning
 - separation of concerns: presentation logic (platform agnostic, ), business logic (eg. data fetching, user account behavior, application specific )
+- always follow conventions - depart from them at your peril.
+- changeable:
+	readable
+	semantic sensible variable names
+	modularized
+	no side-effects
+	if it has state it has no side-effects tests will tell you if it can or cannot be changeable self-documenting with semantic
+	sensible directory organization (eg. MVC)
+	single responsibility principle

+- test driven
+- fit for purpose: does whats expected
+- resource frugal
+- latency/throughput efficiency

 ## Q3	Outline a standard high level structure for a MERN stack application and explain the components
 Mongo